-The Academy's long-term debt includes notes to provide working capital.
-Notes payable will be liquidated by the General Fund and consist of two separate notes of \$ 100,000, both due in full plus 1% interest in February 2019.
+The Academy's long-term debt consisted of two notes of \$ 100,000, both due in full plus 1% interest in February 2019, to provide working capital.
+Notes payable are liquidated by the General Fund.
 Both notes are collateralized by future revenues of the Academy.
 One note was provided by a minority shareholder of Reimagine Education, LLC the Academy's management Company.
+As of June 30, 2019, those notes were liquidated.

-Long-term obligation activity is summarized as follows:
+Long-term obligation activity is summarized as following notes from direct borrowing and direct placement:

-Am ount Due
+Amo unt Due

-Beginning 9 E Ending W ithin One
+В eginning E nding Wit hin One

-Balance A dditions Redu ctions Balance Year
+Balance Additions Reductions Ва lance Year

-Notes payable \$ \$ 200,000 \$ \$ 200,000 \$ 200,000
+Notes payable \$ 200,000 \$ \$ 200,000 \$ \$ -

-Note 6 - Risk Management
+Note 7 - Risk Management